ethz-randomwalk/polytopewalk/README.md

 </p>

 ## Implemented Algorithms
 Let `d` be the dimension of the polytope, `n` be the number of boundaries, and `R/r` be where the convex body contains a ball of radius `r` and is mostly contained in a ball of radius `R`.
-We implement the following 6 MCMC sampling algorithm for uniform sampling over polytopes.
+We implement the following 6 MCMC sampling algorithms for uniform sampling over polytopes.

 | Name      | Mixing Time | Author |
 | ------------ | ----------------- | ------------------- |